Calamondin Limes

 Description/Taste

-Tejocote fruits are small, averaging 1 to 3 centimeters in diameter, and have a round to oval shape, attached to slender fibrous stems.
-The thin skin is smooth with a light, textured feel and bears variegated hues of bright yellow, orange, and red.
-The skin is also frequently covered in black dots, freckles, and patches.
-Underneath the surface, the yellow to cream-colored flesh is soft, dry, mealy, and pithy, encasing 3 to 5 hard, brown seeds.
-It is important to note that the flesh immediately oxidizes once exposed to the air and turns a dark brown shade.
-Tejocote fruits have a sour, astringent, and tangy flavor with subtle green and fruity, guava-like notes.
+Tejocote fruits are small, averaging 1 to 3 centimeters in diameter, and have a round, oval, to ovate shape with a slightly lumpy nature.
+The fruits are attached to slender fibrous stems and grow in pairs along branches with dark green leaves.
+The fruit's thin skin is smooth with a light, textured feel and bears variegated hues of bright yellow, pink, orange, and red.
+The skin is also frequently covered in black or ivory dots, freckles, and patches.
+Underneath the surface, the yellow to cream-colored flesh is soft, dry, mealy, and pithy, encasing 3 to 5 hard, dark brown seeds.
+It is important to note that the flesh immediately oxidizes once exposed to the air and turns a muddy shade.
+Tejocote fruits release a sweet and subtly tropical aroma and have a mild, astringent, sour, and sweet flavor with green, plum-like notes.
 When the fruits are cooked, the flesh will soften and absorb accompanying flavors, developing a sweeter, more palatable taste.

 Seasons/Availability

-Tejocote fruits are available in the fall through the winter.
+Tejocote fruits are available in the fall through winter.

 Current Facts